Recent Posts

 Talking to your teen about depression can be a difficult and intimidating task.
 The adolescent and teenage years are some of the most difficult, due to the immense amount of changes going on in both the brain and the body.
 These changes affect how teens think, learn,...

-Managing Expectations With Your Adolescent
+Managing Expectations With Teens

-As a parent of an adolescent, your attitudes, actions, and beliefs can have a tremendous impact on your child’s well-being.
-Your teen is experiencing the challenging process of transitioning from childhood to adulthood and, as someone who has gone through this journey...
+As a parent of an adolescent, teen, or young adult, your attitudes, actions, and beliefs can have a tremendous impact on your child’s well-being.
+Your teen is experiencing the challenging process of transitioning from childhood to adulthood.
+As someone who has gone...

 How to Know If Your Child Is Transgender

 There is no simple test to tell if a child is transgender.
 Experts often refer to the idea of insistence, consistency, and persistence in terms of gauging whether a child is just going through a phase or not.
-This means the more insistent a child is, and the longer...
+This means the more insistent a child is and the longer...

-Impacts of Social Media on Teen Health
+Social Media Impact on Teens: A Look at Teen Health

 by Polaris Teen Center | Jun 12, 2018 | Depression, Mental Health, Resources